RenlangHuang/KDD-LOAM/README.md

                           |--...
 ```

-## Kitti odometry

-### Data preparation
+### 3.2.
+KITTI odometry

-Download the data from the [Kitti official website](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) into `data/Kitti` and run `data/Kitti/downsample_pcd.py` to generate the data.
+Download the data from the [Kitti official website](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) into `data/Kitti`.
 The data should be organized as follows:

 ```text
 --data--Kitti--metadata